AierLab/MultiverseNote/README.md

 ## 📖 Introduction

 MultiverseNote is an open-source project aimed at transforming AI chatbot interactions into structured project management workflows.
-This initiative is designed to enhance knowledge management and version control of historical records by converting traditional dialogue into a project-focused format.
-By introducing a branch management system, users can discuss topics on the main branch and initiate new branches for in-depth exploration when problems arise, allowing for more systematic and continuous knowledge development.
+This initiative enhances knowledge management and version control by converting traditional dialogue into a project-focused format.
+Through the introduction of a branch management system, users can discuss topics on the main branch and initiate new branches for in-depth exploration when problems arise.
+This allows for systematic and continuous knowledge development.

-This tool supports an intuitive interface for displaying all branches and allows users to manage them through drag-and-drop.
-The most basic functionality (the minimum viable product, MVP) includes identifying and merging branches through numbers, such as 123 or 145.
+The project provides an intuitive interface for displaying all branches and managing them through drag-and-drop.
+The Minimum Viable Product (MVP) includes identifying and merging branches through numbers, such as 123 or 145.

-MultiverseNote addresses the need for a more organized and persistent structure in AI chatbot environments, ensuring that every discussion can be developed into a comprehensive project narrative.
+MultiverseNote addresses the need for an organized and persistent structure in AI chatbot environments, ensuring that discussions evolve into comprehensive project narratives.

+---

 ## 💻 Platform and Development Environment

+- **Frontend**:
-- **Frontend**: Developed in JavaScript, suitable for building web application plugins.
+  - Developed with **Taipy** in Python, simplifying frontend development for AI-powered workflows.
-- **Backend**: Considering Python for desktop application development, utilizing its ease of use and extensive library support.
+  - Provides APIs for integration with external frontend tools, ensuring flexibility and compatibility.

+- **Backend**:
+  - Managed exclusively through AI-driven components.
+All features, including embedding services and memorization services, are implemented as **LLM tools**.

 - **Supported Operating Systems**: Windows, macOS, Linux

+---

 ## 🤝 How to Join

-We welcome all developers and contributors interested in AI chatbots, project management, and transforming conversational models into structured workflows to join MultiverseNote.
+We welcome developers and contributors interested in AI chatbots, project management, and transforming conversational models into structured workflows to join MultiverseNote.
 You can participate by:

-1. Checking our [Issues](#) page to understand the current tasks that need assistance.
+1. Checking our [Issues](#) page to see current tasks requiring assistance.
 2. Submitting your contributions via Fork and Pull Request.
-3. Joining our community discussions to help improve the project.
+3. Joining community discussions to share ideas and improve the project.

-For contact information and more details, please email [yhbcode000@foxmail.com](mailto:yhbcode000@foxmail.com).
+For contact information and further details, email [yhbcode000@foxmail.com](mailto:yhbcode000@foxmail.com).

+---

 ## 📚 Table of Contents